dilllxd/obs-docker/README.md

 1. Web VNC Client in addition to VNC server to negate the need to have a VNC client installed locally.
 2. More testing, I just don't have the resources to test on all different types of GPU's.
 I personally have a B580 that I've been using and it works amazingly.
 I might be able to test a 3060 and a RX 9070 XT in the near future but no promises ):
+3. CPU framebuffer support, I have tried this but have had varying success/issues.
+Low FPS on OBS was one of the main issues.
+But, experimenting wouldn't hurt.

 ---